-In order to align with our authenticity, we must accept our feeling function as a ‘normal’ and sacred part of who we are.
+In order to align with our authenticity, we must accept our feeling function as a ‘normal and sacred part of who we are.
 Often, when hormones are imbalanced at this stage of life, it can be confusing to navigate through this reorientation process.
-Our biology effects our emotions and neuropeptides are the molecules of emotion which are impacted by hormonal changes.
+Our biology affects our emotions and neuropeptides are the molecules of emotion that are impacted by hormonal changes.
 Hormone balancing can greatly assist in this process of individuation.
 Hormone balance assists in bringing clarity to the process.
 I have witnessed this time and time again.

 I have seen thousands of patients replace sentimentality with True feeling in midlife and for all of them, this results in a deeper experience of meaning and more authentic relationships.